Annikken/AndeeGitbook/GettingStarted/AndeeSetup.md

 ## Installing Arduino IDE {#arduinoide}

 Coding for Arduino and Annikken Andee is done using the Arduino Integrated Development Environment(IDE).
-Before you proceed, you should ensure that you have the Arduino IDE installed on your computer.
-If the Arduino IDE is not installed, please follow the steps below:<br>
+Before you proceed, you should ensure that you have the Arduino IDE installed on your computer.<br>

+If the Arduino IDE is not installed, proceed to download the Arduino IDE at https://www.arduino.cc/en/Main/Software.
+Be sure to get the latest version.